Addressing the healthcare staffing shortage

 To confront burnout, hospitals and healthcare facilities can invest time and resources into programs that promote mental and behavioral health through education and training.
 Perhaps most important is to develop best practices to prevent stigma shaming and suicide.
 The Dr. Lorna Breen Health Care Provider Protection Act, which became law in March 2022, empowers healthcare entities through awarded grants to tackle these challenges right now.

 Lastly, fundamental changes to how Graduate Medical Education (GME) programs work can help the healthcare industry diversify and expand the workforce.
 These programs are essential to the development of a physician’s knowledge and their ability to provide care.
-GME training allows physicians to not only stay up to date on the latest medical developments but contribute to them with their own cutting-edge medical research.
+GME training allows physicians to not only stay up to date on the latest medical developments but also contribute to them with their own cutting-edge medical research.
 However, the availability and capacity of GME programs are capped by Medicare, which can be particularly detrimental to hospitals in rural areas.
 Raising the cap can help replenish the depleted healthcare workforce and offer providers the additional training they need to be better prepared to respond to the next pandemic.

 The past few years have shown the undeniable importance of healthcare workers.
 While organizations are taking steps to cultivate a positive work environment or reimagine how technology can automate workflows, the battle isn’t over.
-Resolving the healthcare staffing shortage will require leaders and policymakers to be more ambitious to not only improve the health of patients but also improve the wellbeing of the hardworking people who serve them.
+Resolving the healthcare staffing shortage will require leaders and policymakers to be more ambitious to not only improve the health of patients but also improve the well-being of the hardworking people who serve them.

 Methodology